New Zealand Certificate in Electrotechnology (Level 3)

 You can choose to specialise in:

-- Service - This strand also makes you eligible to be registered and licensed as an Electrical Appliance Serviceperson (endorsed to disconnect and connect) (EAS endorsed).
+- Service - This strand also makes you eligible to be registered and licenced as an Electrical Appliance Serviceperson (endorsed to disconnect and connect) (EAS endorsed).

 |Youth Guarantee (fees-free*)||Not available|